Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

 'Combatting' irregular migration is one of the key challenges to migration management at EU level.
-The present book addresses perhaps one of the most pressing structural problems regarding the EU's return policy: the low return rate of irregularly staying migrants.
-Even though Member States must issue a return decision according to the Return Directive, only 40% of such decisions are enforced.
-Despite all of the political and legal efforts made, the EU is not making any significant progress in enforcing the rules laid down in the Return Directive.
-Possible solutions can be found in the national legal frameworks of selected EU Member States, which is why Austria, Germany and Spain are examined comparatively.
-These three Member States use, inter alia, differentiated systems of regularisation (i.e. the award of residency rights) to combat the problem of irregularly staying migrants.
-Regularisations constitute an effective alternative to returns, because they terminate the irregular residence of migrants, not through deportation, but rather by granting a right of residence.
-Hence, this book defends the following thesis: EU regularisations supplementing the present return policy are more effective at combatting irregular migration at EU level.
+The present book addresses one of the most pressing structural problems regarding the EU's return policy: the low return rate of irregularly staying migrants.
+In this regard the EU Return Directive obliges Member States to issue a return decision, yet only 40% of such decisions are enforced annually.
+Moreover, despite the political and legal efforts, the EU is not making any significant progress in enforcing the rules it has laid down in the Return Directive.
+The legislation of EU Member States may, however, serve as a source for possible solutions to 'combat' the problem of irregularly staying migrants.
+It is for this reason that the book compares the system of regularisations in Austria, Germany and Spain.
+Regularisations constitute an effective alternative to returns because they terminate the irregular residence of migrants, not through deportation, but rather by granting a right of residence.
+Regularisation is therefore understood as each legal decision that awards legal residency to irregularly staying migrants.
+As is shown by the examination and comparison of regularisations in Austria, Germany and Spain, differentiated systems of regularisation exist at national level.
+However, EU regularisations supplementing the present return policy would be more effective at 'combatting' irregular migration at EU level.